Full- and Part-time positions

 - Take notes at and prepare minutes from quarterly Board meetings and committee and other calls and meetings

-- General administrative duties as needed, including collaborating with the Operations Manager and Administrative Assistant to organize events, meetings, meals, special initiatives
+- General administrative duties as needed, including collaborating with the OM and AA to organize events, meetings, meals, special initiatives

 - Minimum of three - five years’ experience in progressively responsible administrative roles, preferably in arts, cultural, or other non-profit organizations